 Museum Ciäsa Granda

-An underground exhibition hall was added to the original building.
-Guests visiting the exhibition can admire numerous works by artists Giovanni, Alberto and Diego Giacometti as well as Augusto Giacometti and Varlin.
+Ciäsa Granda means "big house" in the Bregaglia dialect, and in fact the museum is housed in a stately patrician house dating from 1581.
+An underground exhibition room has been added to the original building, where you can see numerous works by the artists Giovanni, Alberto and Diego Giacometti, as well as Augusto Giacometti and Varlin.

 More informations www.ciaesagranda.ch